testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:**

 :white_check_mark:  **Do:** In testing, use the same mechanism and code that installs the DB tables in production.
 Typically this will be migration command (i.e. ORM) or .sql files invoked by a bash command.
 Any production element that can be copied to testing is a bless - It covers another layer of bugs.
-Should you mistakenly re-ceate an existing table or rename a non-existing column, this glitch will get caught during coding long before deployment
+Should you mistakenly re-ceate an existing table or rename a non-existing column, this glitch will get caught during coding long before deployment.
+A recommended place to invoke the installation is within the global test setup (see section 'Infrastructure Setup')

-When using the same migration files like production, another layer of bugs are covered.  - .

-When, npm command, what to seed, the overarcching principle

 <br/>